clickthisnick/CraigLister/README.md

 | 11 | You can change the order of the images by naming appending _1 _2 _3 etc. |
 | 12 | Run craigslister.py and it will post your Guitar listing |

+This script works by parsing the info.txt file, filling out the craigslist post with that information, uploading the pictures and then submitting the post.
+Craigslist will then email you an approval link, the gmail library will parse that link and selenium will direct you to that link and click accept.
+Then the folder you created for that post will get moved to a posted folder within a date folder.
+Then when it has been 72 hours or greater the posts within that date folder will be moved back to the posts pool and will get posted again.